hyperledger-labs/minifabric/README.md

 You can also move script `minifab` into a directory which is part of your $PATH such as ~/.local/bin to save time

+# Create a working directory
-Create a directory and change to that directory.
-This directory becomes your working directory, all minifab command should be executed in this directory.
+Create a directory with any name you prefer and change to that directory.
+This directory becomes your working directory, all minifab commands should be executed in this directory.

 # Stand up a fabric network:
 ```